When I Said Goodbye to My Mom

 I lost my mom.

-But it wasn’t just a regular fever.
+But it wasn’t just a normal fever.

 I immediately contacted my supervisor to explain that I might not make it back in time to submit my work.